Marlon Daniel: Musical career

 In addition to Ensemble du Monde, Daniel is the principal conductor of the New Horizons Orchestra of the Festival of African and African American Music (FESAAM), artistic director of the Festival International Saint-Georges in Guadeloupe and principal guest conductor (2012–14) of the Sofia Sinfonietta.
 He has guest-conducted orchestras in the United States, the Caribbean, Czech Republic, Philippines, Germany, France and Russia.

-In 2015 he was the first American conductor invited to Cuba since American president at the time, Barack Obama, lifted the US embargo of Cuba.
-He successfully débuted with the Havana Lyceum Orchestra and the Orquesta Sinfónica Nacional de Cuba and has continued to perform regularly in Cuba since.
+In 2015 he was the first American conductor invited to Cuba since the American president at the time, Barack Obama, lifted the US embargo of Cuba.
+He successfully debuted with the Havana Lyceum Orchestra and the Orquesta Sinfónica Nacional de Cuba and has continued to perform regularly in Cuba since.

-A champion of music by living composers, he has performed new works of Giya Kancheli, George Walker, Matthew Kajcienski, Libby Larsen, Dominique Le Gendre, Fred Onovwerosuoke, Hampson Sisler, Patrick Soluri, Eino Tamberg, Adolphus Hailstork, and Lev Zhurbin.
+Daniel has performed new works of Giya Kancheli, George Walker, Matthew Kajcienski, Libby Larsen, Dominique Le Gendre, Fred Onovwerosuoke, Hampson Sisler, Patrick Soluri, Eino Tamberg, Adolphus Hailstork, and Lev Zhurbin.
 He is credited with conducting the world premieres of Dominique Le Gendre's Le Génie Humain for Orchestra, Fred Onovwerosuoke's Meditation for Darfur for mezzo-soprano, harp and orchestra and Hampson Sisler's Phoenix Forever suite for orchestra, the American premiere of Giya Kancheli's Night Prayers for clarinet, strings and tape, and the Russian premiere of William Grant Still's "Afro-American" Symphony with the Tatarstan State Symphony Orchestra.

 Daniel is a renowned exponent of music by composers of African descent.
 In 2016 he founded the Festival International de Musique Saint-Georges.
 He continues to serve as the artistic and music director of the festival, and is recognized internationally as one of the world's foremost interpreters of the music of Chevalier de Saint-Georges.
 He served as the inaugural music director of the Colour of Music Festival in Charleston, South Carolina, continuing in the capacity for three years.